 Employment in the US

-International students are permitted to work on-campus.
-Graduate students who receive an assistantship are provided a stipend for their services.
+International students are permitted to work on campus.
+College of Graduate Studies students who receive an assistantship are provided a stipend for their services.
 Other students may work on a part-time basis.

 For students without an assistantship the amount of time you may work is limited, so you should not rely on a part-time job to cover expenses or tuition.
 The typical on-campus non-assistantship job pays approximately $1,000 to $2,000 (U.S. dollars) during the school year, and a similar amount during the summer.

 This is an employment benefit available to be used by students on an F-1 visa before they have completed their course of study.
 These regulations for CPT apply to all students in F-1 status those who were in the United States on or before January 1, 2003 and those who entered after that date.